degiwo/old-projects/README.md

 ## Installation

-You cannot install the development version from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r